Many investors or more DIY inclined home buyers like to buy rundown properties and restore them to their former glory.

-It can often be less expensive to buy an existing dwelling that requires renovation, rather than buying a property that is ready to move in.
+It can often be less expensive to buy an existing dwelling that requires renovation than buying a property that is ready to move in.

-Renovating can also provide you with the opportunity to custom design aspects of your house such as fit out, accessories, fixtures and other structural elements of the house.
+Renovating can also provide you with the opportunity to custom design aspects of your house such as the fit-out, fitting and fixtures, and other structural elements of the house.

-When taking on a renovation project it’s important to be realistic about what you want to achieve through the renovation and how much this will cost.
+When taking on a renovation project it’s important to be realistic about what you want to achieve through the renovation and how much it will cost.

-Typically it’s home buyers not investors apply for renovation finance.
+Typically it’s home buyers not investors that apply for renovation finance.

-If have a licenced builder then may be able to rely on the end valuation and so you can borrow more.
+If have a licenced builder then the bank may be able to rely on the end valuation so you can borrow more.

 If you use contractors or do the work yourself then you cannot use the increase in your home’s value to fund the renovation.